useframi1/SquashCoachingCopilot/squashcopilot/modules/rally_state_detection/README.md

 # Rally State Detection Module

-The rally state detection module segments squash videos into individual rallies using LSTM-based temporal analysis of ball and player trajectories.
+The rally state detection module segments squash videos into individual rallies using LSTM-based batch analysis of complete ball and player trajectories.

 ## Overview

 This module provides automated rally segmentation for squash videos by:

--   **LSTM-based Detection**: Uses recurrent neural network to detect rally START and END states
+-   **LSTM-based Batch Processing**: Uses recurrent neural network on complete video trajectories
 -   **Multi-feature Input**: Analyzes ball Y-position and player positions in meters
--   **Temporal Modeling**: Learns temporal patterns of rally transitions
+-   **Temporal Modeling**: Learns temporal patterns of rally transitions across entire video
 -   **Post-processing**: Merges short segments and applies minimum rally length constraints
 -   **Training Support**: Includes trainer for custom datasets

-The module is part of the SquashCoachingCopilot package and enables rally-level analysis and statistics.
+The module is part of the SquashCoachingCopilot package and operates at **Stage 4** of the processing pipeline - after all trajectories are complete.
+It enables rally-level analysis by dividing the video into rally segments that are then used for hit detection and shot classification.

 ## Features